danieladebi/Personal-Portfolio/README.md

 <p align="center"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="other_materials/surg1.png" alt="surg1" width="50" /> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="other_materials/surg2.png" alt="surg2" width="300" />  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="other_materials/surg3.png" alt="surg3" width="225" /></p>

 #### Description
+The Surgery Learning Tool is a program designed for the Kinect console to teach students how to perform different kinds of surgery.
+This program teaches you how to perform diffferent types of surgeries, step by step.
+There are three types of surgery this program focuses on, and these are orthopedic, plastic, and cancer removal surgeries.

 #### Reason For Develepment
+I developed this program for my computer science project in my junior year of high school.
+We had to develop a program that was able to teach other people how to do certain tasks through the use of human movement (hence the reason I used the Kinect console).
+At this time, I was also interested in learning more about the medical field, and more specifically, how surgeries are performed.
+So I decided to spend time to do some research with these topics and developed this program.

 #### Room For Improvement